For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you have a Plan 1 or Plan 4 Student Loan, the Bank Rate can be used to determine your interest rates.
 It will be whichever is lowest between the Bank Rate and RPI of March from the same year (more on this later).

-To find out more about the Bank Rate and how it works, head over to the Bank of England's website.
+To find out more about the Bank Rate and how it works, visit the Bank of England's website.

 What is shrinkflation?

-Shrinkflation is when a product's price remains the same, but it reduces in size or quantity, meaning you get less for the same amount of money.
+Shrinkflation is when a product's price remains the same but reduces in size or quantity, meaning you get less for the same money.

 Some brands might feel reluctant to increase an item's price.
 Customers are likely to notice the change and be disappointed in the new cost.

-So, instead of increasing the price, brands might choose to make the product smaller.
+So, instead of increasing the price, brands might make the product smaller.
 This can be harder for the customer to spot.

 When shopping, try to look out for shrinkflation.